 To encourage critical scientific reasoning and the development of collaboration, and communication skills with peers from all around the world and to help establish an international network.

 The educational program consists of interactive lectures and workshops.
 Students will focus on general aspects of cancer including biological aspects, diagnostic approaches, clinical issues and psycho-oncology.
 The lectures are given by medical, radiation and surgical oncologist, radiologists, physicists and psycho-oncologists.

 The workshops and interactive courses go in into more depth on the topics discussed in the lectures.
 The aim is to teach students how to deal with daily problems in clinical practice.
-In addition, students will have time to improve their abstract and prepare a poster at the end of the course.
-Writing and presentation skills will be practiced and improved during tutor guided sessions.
+In addition, students will have time to prepare a poster at the end of the course.
+Presentation skills will be practiced and improved during tutor guided sessions.